yeomfa/dotfiles/README.md

 ## Installation

-¡It is recommended to make a backup of your dotfiles before starting!
+It is recommended to make a backup of your dotfiles before starting!

 1. Clone the repository to /~:
 ```console